adamantine-sim/adamantine/doc/examples/hour_glass.md

 # HourGlass
-This example is similar to the [Demo316]({{site.baseurl}}/doc/examples/demo_316) example.
-This is also a purely thermal problem.
 We will use this example to understand which parameters affects the performance of *adamantine*.

 This example is composed of the following files:
  * **HourGlass_AOP.info:** the input file